I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Follow the instructions to build libharu and copy to the root of the putty source folder.

+Create the path with security access "C:\Program Files (x86)\PuTTY\print\" to store the pdf and debug information

-Now to add the the print funtions to the putty code!
+#### Now to add the the print funtions to the putty code!

 #### windows\window.c